Custom Orthotics

 - Discussion of which footwear types your orthotic will go in

-- 3–6 week production timeline depending on the lab
+- 2–3 week production timeline

 - A fitting appointment to confirm comfort and check fit in your shoes